dokumentacion/planaria/api.md

 For example,

-1. If you wrote to `public/assets/1BvPxwDoz6DR9qedZrKJjWio6Gm7UCPGXU/image.png` from Planaria,
+1. If you wrote to `m.assets.path + "/image.png"` from Planaria.js,
 2. And your node root URL was `https://lol.bitdb.network`,
 3. The same image will be instantly available through HTTP at `https://lol.bitdb.network/assets/1BvPxwDoz6DR9qedZrKJjWio6Gm7UCPGXU/image.png`